awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-s3deploy.md

 # Tutorial: Create a pipeline that uses Amazon S3 as a deployment provider<a name="tutorials-s3deploy"></a>

 In this tutorial, you configure a pipeline that continuously delivers files using Amazon S3 as the deployment action provider in your deployment stage\.
 The completed pipeline detects changes when you make a change to the source files in your source repository\.
 The pipeline then uses Amazon S3 to deploy the files to your bucket\.
-Each time you modify, add, or delete your website files in your source location, the deployment creates the website with your latest files\.
+Each time you modify or add your website files in your source location, the deployment creates the website with your latest files\.

+**Note**
+Even if you delete files from the source repository, the S3 deploy action does not delete S3 objects corresponding to deleted files\.

 This tutorial provides two options:
 + Create a pipeline that deploys a static website to your S3 public bucket\.
 This example creates a pipeline with an AWS CodeCommit source action and an Amazon S3 deployment action\.
 See [Option 1: Deploy static website files to Amazon S3](#tutorials-s3deploy-acc)\.
 + Create a pipeline that compiles sample TypeScript code into JavaScript and deploys the CodeBuild output artifact to your S3 bucket for archive\.
 This example creates a pipeline with an Amazon S3 source action, a CodeBuild build action, and an Amazon S3 deployment action\.
 See [Option 2: Deploy built archive files to Amazon S3 from an S3 source bucket](#tutorials-s3deploy-s3source)\.